MylerRL661/Going-to-Boston-Game/README.md

 # Going-to-Boston-Game
-A game created using C# based on the board game "Going to Boston"
+A game created using C# based on the board game "Going to Boston", created for a 1st year university assignment